svrana/gruf/README.markdown

 Example Usage:
 --------------

-Suppose you're working on some code in directory /work/company/project/moriarity/rls5/bug100.
+Grab a copy of this project:

+	git clone git://github.com/svrana/gruf.git ~/gruf

+Configure gruf:

+	cd ~/gruf
+	source gruf.bashrc

-Change project to 'bug100'
+Change your project to the gruf project:

-	chp bug100
+	chp .

-Open file ReservationsTab.java that is somewhere in the bug100 directory

-	pvi ReservationsTab.java

-Change directory to /work/company/project/moriarity/rls5/bug100.
+Goto your project directory:

 	cdp

+Load gruf.bashrc and set your $GRUF_PROJPATH:

+	pvi bashrc

-Integration shortcuts for vim included.
+Follow the instructions below for vim integration.

-Howto
+Installation
 -----

 1. Source gruf.bashrc from your .bashrc